 The new monster designs are pretty righteous – but then again, we’re only comparing them to other Godzilla movies where the suits looked like a 5-years-old’s idea of scary monsters.
 Now they look like a 9-year-old’s idea of scary monsters.
-Monsters include: Gigan, Gigan Mk II, Rodan (with dynamic new flight mode), Manda, Mothra (and his annoying twin bitches), King Ghidorah, Anguirus, King Caesar, Minilla (Godzilla’s son), Kamacuras (mantis), Kumonga (giant spider), Ebirah (lobster), Hedorah (the smog monster), and even Zilla (the only computer-animated monster, basically a cheap GODZILLA 1998 animation, that they heap derision on, in keeping with inexplicable public derision of that movie – “stupid, tuna-eating monster”).
+Monsters include: Gigan, Gigan Mk II, Rodan (with dynamic new flight mode), Manda, Mothra (and his annoying twin bitches), King Ghidorah, Anguirus, King Caesar, Minilla (Godzilla’s son), Kamacuras (mantis), Kumonga (giant spider), Ebirah (lobster), Hedorah (the smog monster), Keizer Ghidorah (a new monster’s first and only appearance in Godz cinema), and even Zilla (the only computer-animated monster here, basically a cheap GODZILLA 1998 animation, that they heap derision on, in keeping with inexplicable public derision of that movie – “stupid, tuna-eating monster”).
 Obviously director Ryûhei Kitamura and the four writers don’t subscribe to Less is More.
 And where’s Jet Jagaaa?

 There is character development between Ozaki and the other hero soldier Kazama (Kane Kosugi), and a subplot involving their mutant DNA and its ties to Planet X. Mutant DNA and X, you say?
 Yes, there is the odd reference to X-Man, but not in that Marvel way.